OpenTransfr/Core/docs/Merchants/Merchant.rst

 Merchants
 =========

-Merchants have an ordinary bank account like anyone else, except they simply use the ::ref`terminal<_terminals>` functionality to receive payments.
-In order to make tax considerably simpler and potentially entirely automated, all payments are categorised such that all the required information for tax purposes can be found on the bank statement.
+Merchants have an ordinary bank account like anyone else, except they simply use the ::ref:`terminal<_terminals>`_ functionality to receive payments.
+In order to make tax considerably simpler and potentially entirely automated, all the required information for tax purposes can be found on the bank statement.

 Salaries/ Wages
 ---------------